 Other traffic types

 It is also possible for a traffic type to identify something other than a visitor.
-For instance, a realty site might use “listing” as a traffic type if they wanted to explore the possibility of having a single visitor see different appearances for different property listings.
+For instance, a realty site might use listing as a traffic type if they wanted to explore the possibility of having a single visitor see different appearances for different property listings.
 For that traffic type, the code would pass to getTreatment the id of the listing being displayed.

-Another example of a less common but useful traffic type is “pair,” which represents a unique match of two users engaged in a dialog.
+Another example of a less common but useful traffic type is pair, which represents a unique match of two users engaged in a dialog.

 Using tags

-Use tags to organize and manage feature flags, segments, and metrics across the Split web interface.
+Use tags to organize and manage feature flags, segments, and metrics across the Split user interface.
 Tags can filter the display to focus on a particular team, feature release, portion of your app, or other organizational unit you use.
 We recommend creating tags that are specific to your workflow, for example:

-- By team: Identify the responsible team using tags such as front end, infrastructure, web, or mobile.
+- By team.
+Identify the responsible team using tags such as front end, infrastructure, web, or mobile.

-- By feature flag type: Identify all the feature flags associated with paywalls or those that are permanent versus temporary, using tags such as paywall, permanent, or temporary.
+- By feature flag type.
+Identify all the feature flags associated with paywalls or those that are permanent versus temporary, using tags such as paywall, permanent, or temporary.

 Notes: Be aware that: